The Four Polarizations of the $W$ at High Energies: Introduction

-Through gauge fixing, polarization vectors and other Feynman rules are adjusted so that unphysical gauge degrees of freedom are removed from scattering amplitudes for physical processes.
-For example: in the general renormalizable $(R_\xi)$ gauge, the ``scalar'' polarization $(\lambda=S)$ of intermediate $W$ and $Z$ bosons: (i) cancel dependencies on the gauge-fixing parameter $\xi$ in diagrams with Goldstone bosons (as exemplified in Sec.~\ref{sec:top}), (ii) partially or fully cancel contributions from the $\lambda=0$ polarization [as shown in Eqs.~\eqref{eq:inter_uni_me_pol} and \eqref{eq:inter_rx_matrix}], and (iii) generally contribute to the physical scattering amplitude, particularly through interference with $\lambda=T$ polarizations [as shown in Eq.~\eqref{eq:inter_uni_me2_interference}].
-Depending on the gauge, sub-amplitudes (or graphs or Green's functions) may feature more or fewer unphysical (polarized) contributions that cancel in predictions for cross sections~\cite{Bassetto:1991ue,Leibbrandt:1994wj, Ellis:1996mzs,Dams:2004vi}.
+Through gauge fixing, gauge boson propagators, polarization vectors, and other Feynman rules are adjusted so that redundant and unphysical (gauge) artifacts are removed from amplitudes for physical processes.
+Depending on the gauge and process, amplitudes (or graphs or Green's functions) may feature more or fewer polarized contributions in predictions for cross sections and decay rates~\cite{Kunszt:1987tk,Bassetto:1991ue,Capper:1981rd, Leibbrandt:1994wj,Sterman:1993hfp,Ellis:1996mzs,Dams:2004vi, Dreiner:2008tw,Coleman:2018mew}.
+Above all, Refs.~\cite{tHooft:1971qjg, Becchi:1974md,Becchi:1974xu,Becchi:1975nq, Tyutin:1975qk,Becchi:2014lsa} are clear that longitudinally polarized gauge bosons should not be considered in isolation but in conjunction with scalar polarizations, Goldstone bosons, and Faddeev-Popov ghosts.

-In this context, the gauge forces of the Standard Model (SM) exhibit rich complementarity.
-In different kinematical regimes the helicities of SM gauge bosons naturally probe different dynamics~\cite{Stirling:2012zt, Ballestrero:2017bxn, Ballestrero:2018anz, Anders:2018oin, Covarelli:2021gyz, BuarqueFranzosi:2021wrv, Carrivale:2025mjy}, including new physics.
-Of particular interest are the longitudinal polarizations of the $W$ and $Z$ bosons.
-Due to electroweak (EW) symmetry breaking, these contribute to physical scattering amplitudes even in on-shell limits.
-This contrasts with longitudinal photons and gluons, which contribute to physical processes only if off-shell.
-Consequentially, the novelty of studying multiboson processes, such as vector boson scattering and triboson production, at the Large Hadron Collider (LHC) is the ability to observe longitudinal $W$s and $Z$s in high-energy regimes.

-At the LHC, fiducial cross sections for processes mediated by resonant weak bosons with fixed helicities are measured using the template method~\cite{Stirling:2012zt,CMS:2011kaj, CMS:2020etf,CMS:2021icx, ATLAS:2022oge,ATLAS:2023zrv,ATLAS:2024qbd}.
-In this method an unpolarized process is first measured and a set of templates are then fit to its kinematical distributions $(d\sigma_{\rm unpol})$.
-Each template corresponds to the original process but mediated by a helicity-polarized weak boson.
-For example: for the process $pp\to W^\pm+{\rm jets}+X\to \ell^\pm \nu +{\rm jets}+X$, the templates correspond to $pp\to W_\lambda^\pm+{\rm jets}+X\to \ell^\pm \nu +{\rm jets}+X$.
-During the fitting procedure, the normalizations of helicity-polarized cross sections $(\sigma_\lambda)$ are allowed to vary, resulting in a measurement of polarization fractions $f_\lambda = \sigma_\lambda/\sigma_{\rm unpol}$.